Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Data and methods

 We perform the proxy analysis with clusters covered by \cite{fu2024lovoccsiiweaklensing}.
 This serves as an initial attempt to connect our simulation-based framework to observational data across six bands (u, n, g, r, i, z), where we make use of u- and g-band photometry.

-\subsection{Phase-space Feature Extraction}
+\subsection{Phase-space feature extraction}

 We extract all subhalos associated with the 352 zoom-in targets using the group catalogs of the TNG-Cluster simulation.
-To define the projected radius on the 2D plane perpendicular to the line of sight, we apply Principal Component Analysis (PCA) with one component using scikit-learn \citep{pedregosa2018scikitlearnmachinelearningpython} to align each halo along its principal axis, and compute the projected radius by projecting subhalo positions onto this axis.
+To define the projected radius on the 2D plane perpendicular to the line of sight, we first compute the projected positions $(x_n,y_n)$ of all subhalos and subtract their mean position $\boldsymbol{\mu} = (\bar{x},\bar{y})$.
+From these centered coordinates we construct the $2\times2$ covariance matrix.

+where $\boldsymbol{x}_n$ is the position vector of each subhalo, and $\boldsymbol{\mu}$ is their mean position.
+We then perform a Principal Component Analysis (PCA) of $C$ using scikit-learn \citep{pedregosa2018scikitlearnmachinelearningpython}.
+The eigenvectors of $C$ give two orthogonal directions of maximum and minimum variance of the subhalo distribution, and the corresponding eigenvalues give the variance (squared dispersion) along these directions.
+The eigenvector associated with the largest eigenvalue defines the projected major axis of the halo; we rotate the coordinate system so that this axis lies along the $x$–direction and define the projected radius of each subhalo as its coordinate along this axis.
 For velocity, we retain only the component along the line of sight, perpendicular to the projected plane, consistent with what is accessible in real observations.
-We further apply PCA with two components to characterize the halo shape: the eigenvalues represent the variance along the principal axes, and their ratio $\lambda_2/\lambda_1$ provides a measure of the ratio between the major and minor axes.
+We further use the same covariance matrix $C$ to characterize the projected halo shape.
+Its eigenvalues $\lambda_1 \ge \lambda_2$ represent the variance along the major and minor principal axes, and their ratio $\lambda_2/\lambda_1$ provides a measure of the minor-to-major axis ratio.

-To further characterize the phase-space structure, we fit Gaussian Mixture Models (GMMs) using scikit-learn \citep{pedregosa2018scikitlearnmachinelearningpython}, assuming both one and two components in the projected radius–velocity space.
-From these fits, we extract features such as the mean projected radius, mean line-of-sight velocity, and subhalo count of each component.
-We also include the Bayesian Information Criterion (BIC, \cite{1978_BIC_def}) values of the two fits as features, where the BIC provides a model-selection metric that balances goodness of fit against model complexity.
-The details of these features are presented in the results section.
+To further characterize the phase-space structure, we fit Gaussian Mixture Models (GMMs) using scikit-learn \citep{pedregosa2018scikitlearnmachinelearningpython} to the projected radius--velocity distribution of all subhalos associated with each halo.
+From the best-fitting models, we extract features such as the mean projected radius, mean line-of-sight velocity, and the subhalo count of each component.
+We also record the maximized likelihoods of the $K$-component fits ($K=1,2$) and use them to compute the Bayesian Information Criterion (BIC; \citealt{1978_BIC_def}),

+where $\hat{\mathcal{L}}_K$ is the maximum likelihood of the best-fit $K$-component model, $N$ is the number of members used in the fit, and $k_K$ is the number of free parameters.

-In addition, we include the mass ratio between the central subhalo and the most massive satellite galaxy within each Friends-of-Friends (FOF) halo, as identified by the group catalogs.
+In addition, we include the mass ratio between the central subhalo and the most massive satellite galaxy within each friends-of-friends (FOF) halo, as identified by the group catalogs.

 Our final dataset includes the 352 primary zoom-in halos and their main progenitors from redshift $z = 0.4$ to $z = 0$, corresponding to snapshots 72 to 99.
 For each halo, we extract phase-space information along all three Cartesian projections.
 To increase the number of training samples, we treat each projection as an independent input.
 To avoid data leakage, we test different grouping strategies, which are further discussed in the results and discussion sections.